On ne change pas: Singles

 The first single, "Je ne vous oublie pas" was released on CD in France, Belgium and Switzerland on 10 October 2005, a week after the album.
 It included instrumental version of the song and "Sous le vent" recorded with Les 500 Choristes.
 The single debuted and peaked at number two, being held from the number-one position by Crazy Frog's hit, "Popcorn".
 "Je ne vous oublie pas" was certified Silver in France.

 "Tous les secrets" had its worldwide premiere on 1 September 2005 in Poland, ahead of any French-speaking country.
 The song gathered great reviews and became a very successful single reaching no. 1 on RMF FM.
 Alas, it was the first and only single from On ne change pas in Poland.
-Then, in Spring 2006 it was released as a second single in Francophone territories and vwas featured in an animated movie, Asterix and the Vikings.
+Then, in Spring 2006 it was released as a second single in Francophone territories and was featured in an animated movie, Asterix and the Vikings.
 The music video with the fragments from the film premiered on 27 February 2006.
 "Tous les secrets" CD single was issued in Francophone countries in Europe on 13 March 2006 and included English-language version of the song, titled "Let Your Heart Decide".
 The music video for "Let Your Heart Decide" was also released.
 Both versions of the song were featured on the film's soundtrack and the music videos were included on the Asterix and the Vikings DVD.
 "Tous les secrets" reached number twenty in France.

 The third single, "I Believe in You" (duet with Il Divo) was released on a CD in France and Switzerland on 1 May 2005.
 The single contained another track from Il Divo, "Hasta Mi Final".
 Both songs were included on Il Divo's album, Ancora.
 The song reached number thirty in France and in June 2006, it was featured on the official 2006 FIFA World Cup album, called Voices from the FIFA World Cup.
 "I Believe in You" was also released in January 2006 in the United States as a promotional single from Ancora and reached number thirty-one on the Billboards Adult Contemporary chart.

 Critical reception

 The album met with positive reviews.
 According to Rob Theakston from AllMusic, "On ne change pas is without no doubt a companion piece to 1999's All the Way...
 A Decade of Song.
 Dion amassed quite a back catalog of the French-language hits ranging from dance-pop-friendly numbers to her familiar ground of passionate, melodramatic ballads.
-For those unfamiliar with this portion of her career (or for those who don't speak French), getting past the roadblock of not being able to understand the subject material will lead to a greater, more holistic appreciation of the depth and prolific output of her career in such a short span...On the plus side there are a few new tracks including her duet with Il Divo, "I Believe in You" (duet with Il Divo)".
+For those unfamiliar with this portion of her career (or for those who don't speak French), getting past the roadblock of not being able to understand the subject material will lead to a greater, more holistic appreciation of the depth and prolific output of her career in such a short span...On the plus side there are a few new tracks including her duet with Il Divo, 'I Believe in You'."